 The Pharmacy College Admission Test (PCAT), an exam developed by Pearson Education, Inc. is a specialized test that helps identify qualified applicants to pharmacy colleges.
 It measures general academic ability and scientific knowledge necessary for the commencement of pharmaceutical education.
 The PCAT is constructed specifically for colleges of pharmacy and measures general ability and scientific knowledge in six areas: verbal reasoning, reading comprehension, biology, chemistry, quantitative ability, and writing.

 No, we no longer require the PCAT

 Yes, an interview is required.
 The Admissions Committee will invite selected candidates for an interview which will occur between October and April.

-Candidates are interviewed by ACP faculty members, outside pharmacists, and current ACP students.
+Candidates are interviewed by ACP faculty and community partners.

 Professional dress is expected for the on-campus interview.

 Yes, Title IV federally funded financial aid is available.